devMooon/devMooon/README.md

 ### Hi there 👋
-My name is Seoyeon Mun.
+My name is Seoyeon Mun.<br>
 Nowadays I'm interested in web front development.<br>
-Currently 'secret' project is in progress!
+Currently 'secret' project is in progress!<br>

-My goal is to plant at least one lawn each day!! 🧐🍃 thank you.
+My goal is to plant at least one lawn each day!! 🧐🍃<br>
+thank you.<br>

 <!--
 **devMooon/devMooon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.